 — SILVER LAKE —

 A lovely, lovely shop from Michelle and Ben Hantoot.
-As you would expect, the overarching conceit here revolves around dinosaurs, but in a way that's less Jurassic Park and more Land Before Time: cute stegosaurs logo, wavy boards hanging from the ceiling that one imagines fowould be the cute fins on said cute stegosaurs, etc. It's fun, the folks are very friendly, there's ample seating, coffee (and tea!) is solid.
+As you would expect, the overarching conceit here revolves around dinosaurs, but in a way that's less Jurassic Park and more Land Before Time: cute stegosaurs logo, wavy boards hanging from the ceiling that one imagines fowould be the cute fins on said cute stegosaurs, etc. It's fun, the folks are very friendly, there's ample seating, and the coffees, tea and seasonal sodas are all solid.
 Add this one to your regular rotation.

-To eat: FarmShop pastries, the ocassional pie from Nicole Rucker, Guerrilla Tacos parks outsisde on Mondays
+To eat: Friends & Family pastries, the occasional pie from Nicole Rucker, Guerrilla Tacos parks outsisde on Mondays

 COUNTER CULTURE COFFEE (TRAINING CENTER)

 Ok, this isn't technically a coffee shop, but it's worth mentioning all the same: the North Carolina-based coffee roaster just opened a training center in a cool teal Art Deco building behind El Condor.
 Counter Culture, as you probably know, doesn't have any retail shops; these training centers, rather, are intended to be spaces that function partially as an office for CCC staff, as well as a place where wholesale partners can come in and train and where professional baristas can take classes.
 Thus you have areas in this open floor plan dedicated expressly to espresso, and to coffee brewing, and to machine repair.
 All that said, the center offer tastings to the public every Friday at 10 a.m. as part of its Tastings at 10 a.m. series, and there will be public brewing classes in the future.

 1601 Griffith Park Blvd. | Coffee: Counter Culture Coffee

 Nearby eats: Pine & Crane, El Condor, Tacos Delta